titocs/titocs/README.md

 <h2 align="left" id="hfn-tech">Favorite Tech</h2>

 > Tools, languages, and other things that I like to work with.
+This doesnt indicates my skills.

 <table>
   <tr>